 Like the NHS, we’d really miss the BBC if it was gone.
 No matter how many amazing US imports are available to watch, there’s still fantastic TV made in the UK, and a big part of it is down to the BBC.
 Even if you still think it’s too much money, I do think that it’s important we fight to keep the BBC independent and strong.

-But if people genuinely don’t use any BBC service then I do think it’s unfair that they should be forced to pay for it.
+If people genuinely don’t use any BBC service then I do think it’s unfair that they should be forced to pay for it.
 It seems something really does need to change.
 But what?

 It’s really tough to find a solution that could protect what the BBC stands for and enable it to produce the services it does to the standard it does without the full fee.